UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-:code:`temporal` :code:`subject`\ s share information about a time period using text or a date (:code:`edtf`).
-None of our existing :code:`temporal` :code:`subject`\ s include URIs.These values are prominent in Volunteer Voices and the Pi Beta Phi to Arrowmont collections.
+:code:`subject/temporal` values share information about a time period using text or a date (:code:`edtf`).
+None of our existing :code:`subject/temporal` values include URIs.These values are prominent in Volunteer Voices and the Pi Beta Phi to Arrowmont collections.
+While not from established controlled vocabularies like LCHS, :code:`subject/temporal` values are present in facets as the strings are often constructed consistently.

 Justification
 ^^^^^^^^^^^^^

-:code:`temporal` :code:`subject`\ s provide important access points.
+:code:`subject/temporal` values provide important access points.
 While not associated with a URI, the values are often from controlled vocabularies created as part of a grant project.
 Because they are associated with grants and cross-institutional projects, retaining these values is particularly important.